 Surf Techniques for Kayakers back to the top

 Where does one go for a little excitement during the hot summer months when the rivers get lazy and Puget Sound becomes glassy?
 The beautiful Washington Coast, of course.
 This class is a sure-fired way to learn how to brace, negotiate surf and develop confidence in your paddling skills.
 And besides that IT'S REALLY FUN!
 Great for whitewater and sea kayakers alike.
 We concentrate on lots of bracing practice in the surf zone, where you will learn what it really means to tilt your boat and moon the beach!
 Once you can handle the waves breaking on you from both sides, you can then move on to going out through the surf zone, and practice coming in between the waves for a dry landing, or surfing the waves in for a more exhilarating and dynamic ride.
 We will be situated on a gently sloping sand beach, so that any swimmers will find it a simple matter to stand up, collect their gear, and walk in to shore.
-Students must have taken a FOSK or bracing and rescue class, or their equivalent, prior to this class.
+Students must have taken a FOSK or bracing and rescue class, or the Whitewater Fever Class, prior to this class.
 The best and most fun way to learn bracing and overall boat control there is.
+After this class you will be much more comfortable paddling in rough water.
+To upgrade your skills, take the Whitewater Fever Class to learn the eskimo roll, hone your bracing techniques, and get even better at your boat-handling skills.

-FORMAT: Lake session/Pep talk at NWOC 6:30-9pm followed by Saturday and Sunday on the beach.
+FORMAT: Saturday and Sunday on the beach.
 No Beginners!
 Must know bracing and rescue techniques.

 Additional: